dsoft02/alx-low_level_programming/0x00-hello_world/README.md

 [5-printf.c](./5-printf.c) - C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. using the function printf

+[6-size.c](./6-size.c) - C program that prints the size of various types on the computer it is compiled and run on.